Clerkship Program at Lancaster General Health

 A network of primary care and specialty physician offices

-820-member medical staff, including the Lancaster General Health Physicians
+930-member medical and dental staff, including the Lancaster General Health Physicians

 Home healthcare services

 Health system annual facts (as of FY 2017):

 35,444 Inpatient discharges (includes births)

 Lancaster City (pop.
 60,000) is at the heart of Lancaster County.
 While famous for its Amish population, tranquil farms and panoramic views, Lancaster County has much more to offer.

 The area blends urban, suburban and rural venues richly steeped in history and culture.
 It boasts the longest continually operating Opera House in the U.S., the nation’s oldest farmers market, Lancaster Barnstormers baseball, an active arts community and restaurants featuring both traditional and contemporary cuisine.